Garbanzo Bean Salad is loaded with veggies, dressed in an Italian-inspired vinaigrette, and finished with some herbaceous parsley!

 Salad

-• 2 cans (15.5 oz.
-EACH) garbanzo beans (also called chickpeas), drained and rinsed
+• 2 (15.5-ounce) cans garbanzo beans also called chickpeas, drained and rinsed

 Instructions

-• DRESSING: Add all of the ingredients to a Mason jar, place the lid on the jar, and then shake vigorously until ingredients are incorporated.
+• Add all the dressing ingredients to a mason jar.
+Juice lemon to get 1 tablespoon lemon juice and add to jar.
+Seal the jar, then shake vigorously until ingredients are incorporated.
 Place in the fridge while you prepare the salad.
 I like to make this first so it can chill and flavors can intensify.

-• DRESS: Remove the dressing from the fridge and give it a good shake.
-Pour over the salad (See Note 1) and gently toss to coat.
-We like to use all the dressing in this salad, but if you'd like a less-dressed bean salad, add less.
-Season with additional salt and pepper (I add another 3/4 teaspoon fine sea salt and 1/4 teaspoon pepper, but add to preference.), tasting often.
+• Remove the dressing from the fridge and give it a good shake.
+Pour over the salad (see note 1) and gently toss to coat.
+I like to use all the dressing in this salad, but add to your preference.
+Season with additional salt and pepper (I add another 3/4 teaspoon salt and 1/4 teaspoon pepper, but add to preference.), tasting often.
 The amount of salt needed will vary, depending on the freshness/ripeness of ingredients used).
 Toss salad once more and enjoy.

 Video